Fort Armstrong (Hawaii): History

 The original garrison was the 1st Coast artillery Company followed by the 104th Mine Co. operating the harbor mines.
 Also stationed there was the 185th Coast Artillery Company.
-Fort Armstrong continued under the occupation of the Coast Artillery until September 15, 1922, when the Coast Artillery Headquarters moved to Fort De Russy.
+Fort Armstrong continued under the occupation of the Coast Artillery until September 15, 1922, when the Coast Artillery Headquarters moved to Fort DeRussy.
 It was abandoned by the U.S. Army by 1950 and is now part of a container port facility.